About

 • average is calculated using all post-secondary (college, university and technical schools) courses taken by the applicant including failures but excluding graduate-level courses.

-• average is based on the 30 credit units of required subjects [weighted as 40% of the admission average] and the cumulative average obtained on all courses at the university level [weighted as 60% of the admission average]
+• average is based on the 30 credit units of required subjects [weighted as 60% of the admission average] and the cumulative average obtained on all courses at the university level [weighted as 40% of the admission average]

 • grades from post-secondary institutions which use grading systems other than a percentage system are converted to percentages using established criteria

-• if courses are repeated, they are treated as follows: in the calculation of the “prerequisite component” of the admission average, the higher of the two grades is used, unless the original grade was greater then 60%, in which case an “average” of the two grades is used.
-In the calculation of the “cumulative average component” of the admission average, an average of the two grades is used.
-The College does not encourage applicants to repeat courses unless a failing grade has been obtained.
+• if courses are repeated, they are treated as follows: in the calculation of the prerequisite component of the admission average, the higher of the two grades is used, unless the original grade was greater then 60%, in which case an average of the two grades is used.
+In the calculation of the cumulative average component of the admission average, an average of the two grades is used.
+The college does not encourage applicants to repeat courses unless a failing grade has been obtained.

-Courses that were issued a "pass" (P) or "credit" (CR) due to the pandemic will not be included in calculation of the applicant's Grade Point Average.
+NOTE: Courses that were issued a "pass" (P) or "credit" (CR) due to the pandemic will not be included in calculation of the applicant's Grade Point Average.

 We encourage where possible for students to elect to have a numeric grade entered for required courses instead of P or CR.